Skip to page content

 Step 3 - Bath emollient

-A bath mat, in the bath, is needed to stop you slipping.
+A bath mat, placed in the bath, will be needed to stop you from slipping.

 Step 4 – Moisturise your skin